adir1/adir1hugo/content/posts/2024-algorithmic-trading-deeper-dive/index.md

 Derivatives in general - are they useful after collapse of 2007/2008?
 And what about Futures? or Commodities trading?
 Black Swan book mention

+Ultimately Market itself is a tool, and AI is another tool, both used by our civilization to help us.
+They are very relevant, and arguably very important - if done correctly, open markets help ensure we allocate resources correctly for better tomorrows.
+What we were missing for too long is corresponding mechanism for environmental impact of our preferences.
+With the rise of ESG investing, hopefully it can send the strongest message to companies on what should be obvious - we like our green planet and we don't want it harmed!

 https://trade.collective2.com/
 https://en.wikipedia.org/wiki/Quantitative_analysis_(finance)
 https://medium.com/@chaingpt/understanding-chart-patterns-a-guide-to-technical-analysis-with-chaingpt-ai-trading-assistant-05d40d83f7fd

 ## OLD SAMPLE